 It is advisable to make every effort to meet all your conditions of offer in good time.
 This is particularly relevant to overseas students, as visa applications usually take some weeks to process.
 Please keep us up to date with your application, as let her know the outcome as soon as you hear.

-Harrison House is the only accommodation block at Homerton which has full self-catering facilities.
+Morley House and Harrison House have full self-catering facilities, with a kitchen for each five student rooms.
 Students resident in all other accommodation blocks have shared ‘gyp-rooms’ for the purpose of snack preparation only.
 Meals can be taken in College by all matriculated students.
 See ‘Where will I eat?’
 FAQ, or look here for further information.

+A newly expanded College gym will open in September 2017.
 Homerton does not have its own pool on site, however the College is located in close proximity to a leisure centre on Hills Road which can offer these facilities.
-An on-site gym has recently been opened at college which students are able to join for an annual fee after a induction arranged by the HUS (Homerton Student Union).

-Unless you are resident in the self-catered Harrison House, meals are in taken in College facilities with other students.
-This is either in the Buttery (cafeteria) which offers breakfast, snacks, tea, coffee, sandwiches...
-Or the Victorian Gothic Great Hall dining room, which offers both lunch and dinner, with a good choice of food.
+Unless you are resident in the self-catered Morley House or Harrison House, meals are in taken in College facilities with other students.
+This is either in the Griffin Bar & Buttery (cafeteria) which offers breakfast, snacks, tea, coffee, sandwiches, etc., or the Victorian Gothic Great Hall dining room, which offers both lunch and dinner, with a good choice of food.
 The College is able to cater for some special diets, if required.
 Further information can be found here.

 The Homerton MCR (Middle Combination Room) is a social organisation to which all graduate students in the College belong.
 The MCR is run by an elected committee that represents the graduate community to the College and the University.
 The MCR also has welfare and events teams so is able to take care of all aspects of graduate life.
 The MCR is also a physical space, with a Common Room where graduates can gather and relax.
 Here is their website.

 Formal Hall is a typical Cambridge tradition.
-A more formal three- course dinner is served by candlelight in the Great Hall.
+A more formal three-course dinner is served by candlelight in the Great Hall.
 There is high table for Fellows, who will sit in their gowns.
 These dinners are not compulsory, but are events that students really enjoy.
 These Formal Halls are open to all College members, who can invite guests.
-We have a special Graduate Formal Hall a few times each term (frequency is subject to demand), which are open to Higher Degree students only.
+We have a special Graduate Formal Hall a few times each term, which are open to graduate students only.

 Homerton has a large and well-stocked library on-site, open 24 hours a day.
-Like all Cambridge College libraries, the collection is focused on Undergraduate students; you will find your Faculty or Department library is better stocked for more advanced graduate studies.
+Like all Cambridge College libraries, the collection is focused on undergraduate students; you will find your Faculty or Department library is better stocked for more advanced postgraduate studies.
 The Library's Children's Literature collection is unique in Cambridge, and is mostly used by those studying at the Faculty of Education.